By John Becker

 Digital marketing: An overview

-Studies show that roughly 93% of all purchases start with an internet search
+Studies show that roughly 93% of all purchases start with some kind of internet search.

 Customers begin by typing in questions and looking for answers.
 They keep reading and they keep learning, all as they get closer and closer to making a purchase.

-If they read a few articles or watch a few videos from the same source, that source becomes an information source that they recognize and trust
+If they read a few articles or watch a few videos from the same source, that source becomes an information source they recognize and trust.

 Right now, your potential customers are sitting down to ask a question: